 How much does it cost for books and other learning materials?

 I do not charge for any books or learning materials.
 I provide all necessary materials free of charge.

 If I cancel a tutoring session, do I need to pay for the cancelled session?

 I always confirm our scheduled appointment the day before.
-If an emergency arises on the day of our tutoring session, please notify me as soon as possible, so I don't make an unnecessary trip.
+If an emergency arises on the day of our tutoring session, please notify me as soon as possible.
 I do not charge for a cancelled appointment.